richgel999/ufo_data/bin/anon_pdf.md

 *   [https://svpwiki.com/Free-Energy](https://svpwiki.com/Free-Energy)
 *   [http://jnaudin.free.fr/lifters/main.htm](http://jnaudin.free.fr/lifters/main.htm)

-Note: There are only so many anti gravity experts in the United States.
+>**_Note_**: There are only so many anti gravity experts in the United States.
 Were any of them working on UAP-related projects using their public research as cover?
 Cameron referenced

-UFOs in a press release in 2004.
+>UFOs in a press release in 2004.
 Haisch has reference them before.
 Puthoff participated in the Pentagon’s AATIP program studying UAP and advised the ATP Group at BDM Intl. on UAP from the perspective of the CIA’s remote viewing program.
 Did any of these scientists listed above hold unexpected clearances during the last three decades when they would have worked on antigravity programs?

-Note: Journalist Ross Coulthart publicly states (see May/June 2022) Huntsville, Alabama is a location where ongoing deep black antigravity work is being done.
+>**_Note_**: Journalist Ross Coulthart publicly states (see May/June 2022) Huntsville, Alabama is a location where ongoing deep black antigravity work is being done.
 Unknown if it is a legal effort or done using a control/funding mechanism outside of government oversight.
 Several of those researchers listed above have worked in Huntsville (Campbell, Li, Cameron).